srackham/hindsite/README.md

 # Hindsite website generator

-Hindsite is a static website generator.
-It's easy to learn an use and very fast.
-It builds static websites with optional document and tag indexes (e.g. blogs posts, newsletters, articles) from Markdown source documents.
+hindsite is a static website generator.
+It builds static websites with optional document and tag indexes from Markdown source documents (e.g. blogs posts, newsletters, articles).

+The goal is an intuitive, minimalist application that is easy to use and understand.
+The number of features and concepts have been kept to a minimum.

 ## Quick Start
-1. Download the Hindsite executable for your platform.
+[Download hindsite](TODO) for your platform and create a fully functional blog and newsletter website with just two hindsite commands:

-2. Create a new Hindsite project directory and install the builtin blog
+1. Create a new Hindsite project directory and install the builtin blog
    template:

     mkdir myproj
     hindsite init myproj -builtin blog

-3. Build the website:
+2. Build the website:

     hindsite build myproj

+To view the website in your browser:

-4. Start the hindsite web server:
+1. Start the hindsite web server:

     hindsite serve myproj

-5. Open your Web browser at http://localhost:1212
+2. Open your Web browser at http://localhost:1212

-To customise the website edit the project's Markdown documents (`.md` files in the project `content` directory), templates (`.html` files in the project `template` directory) and configuration files (`config.{toml,yaml}` in the project `template` directory).
+The best way to start learning hindsite is to browse the blog [project directory](#projects).

-If you are familar with Jekyll or Hugo you'll be right a home (hindsite can read Jekyll and Hugo Markdown documents).
+Try editing content documents and templates and rebuilding.
+If you are familar with Jekyll or Hugo you'll be right a home (hindsite can read Jekyll and Hugo Markdown document front matter).